Dark Energy

 You may have found this website through one of my baking posts.
 I make a lot of astro-themed treats (video).
 For the highlights, check out my twitter account.
 To see all bakes and descriptions of the science which inspired them, see my instagram.

-C. Lamman, D. Eisenetein, “Intrinsic Alignment as an RSD Contaminant in the DESI Survey”, in prep.
+C. Lamman et al., “Intrinsic Alignment as an RSD Contaminant in the DESI Survey”, MNRAS June 2023.